Miscellaneous solo piano compositions (Rachmaninoff): Works

 Oriental Sketch (1917) is a name given to the piece by the publisher, and was not written to depict anything oriental.

 In 1891, Rachmaninoff composed his Piano Concerto No. 1 (which became his first official opus) and afterwards in July, a small piece, Prelude in F major, which he revised later to include the cello.
 It was at this time, in 1892, that the Morceaux de fantaisie were composed.

 In 1891 Rachmaninoff also composed his Suite in D minor for orchestra, which he could not get performed in its full orchestra form and thus made into a solo piano reduction, the score for which was discovered in 2002 in Alexander Siloti's archive.
-The suite is in four movements: Lento: Allegro moderato in D minor, Lento in B minor, Menuetto in F-sharp major, and Allegro in D major.
+The suite is in four movements: Lento: Allegro moderato in D minor, Lento in B minor, Menuetto in F♯ major, and Allegro in D major.

 He spent much of the next few years writing some of his orchestral pieces, including The Rock (1893) and Caprice bohémien (1895).
 His return to pianistic work in early 1896 was marked by his contribution to Four Improvisations, a collaboration with Anton Arensky, Alexander Glazunov, and Sergei Taneyev.
 After the Six moments musicaux were completed in 1896, Rachmaninoff composed a single Morceau de Fantaisie in G minor on 11 January 1899.
 He subtitled it "Delmo", however what this means is unknown.
 It is two pages long and features an emphatic, if not brief, climax.
 He also produced a Fughetta in F major in February of that year, which is also short and has clean counterpoint.
 He composed most of his published works in this period, starting with the Chopin Variations.

 After the nine Études-Tableaux, Op.
 39, Rachmaninoff composed several minor works in 1917.
 The Oriental Sketch is a fast-paced piece littered with sixteenth note figures.
 The piece was not intended to be associated with the Orient; the title was given by the publisher.
 The Prelude in D minor, a dark piece with thick and fast moving chords that repeatedly descend into low register, is a manifestation of his unhappiness with the October Revolution.
 The manuscript survived and was first published in 1973.
 His penultimate piano composition (only his Corelli Variations came later) was a one-page piece entitled Fragments, a brief nostalgic piece from his final days in Moscow.
 It was first published in the magazine, The Etude, in 1919.